 Your first ten pages: Have a publishing professional review the first ten pages of your manuscript*

 Are you working on a manuscript, but not sure what a publishing professional would make of it?
 Are you struggling to get constructive feedback from well-meaning friends and family members?
 Have you reached the limits of usefulness of your writers’ group or classes?

 Why not show me your first ten pages (double-spaced; up to 3,000 words)?
-I will edit and annotate my response to your first ten pages, providing feedback on your writing style and storytelling from the point of view of someone who works regularly with publishers, who edits a range of published writers of varied experience, and whose second book will be published next year.
+I will edit and annotate my response to your first ten pages, providing feedback on your writing style and storytelling from the point of view of someone who works regularly with publishers, who edits a range of published writers of varied experience, and whose second book will be published in 2018.

 - Finalise payment by going to PayPal.Me/LloydLiterary or emailing me for electronic funds transfer details

 - Email me your first ten pages (double-spaced; up to 3,000 words) in Word, PDF or RTF formats

 - I will respond to your work within seven days of payment.